ocapn/ocapn/implementation-guide/Implementation Guide.md

   - A powerful capability security model which is intuitive to ordinary programming interactions.
   - Distributed, cooperative garbage collection.
   - First-class promises and promise pipelining, allowing for efficient communication with to-be-created objects before they even exist and propagating information about message failure to relevant interested parties.
-  - A peer introduction mechanism known as "handoffs" which allows users to continue to program with the intuition of ordinary programming even when communicating with multiple nodes that do not yet know about each other.
+  - A peer introduction mechanism known as "handoffs" which allows users to continue to program with the intuition of ordinary programming even when communicating with multiple peers that do not yet know about each other.
 - **OCapN Netlayers**: The lower level standard for defining different network specific implementations of the communication channels, on top of which CapTP sends messages.
 Netlayers provide a unified abstraction upon which CapTP can operate without having to decide a particular underlying networking protocol.
-- **OCapN Locators**: In-band and out-of-band descriptors of OCapN capable nodes and objects.
+- **OCapN Locators**: In-band and out-of-band descriptors of OCapN capable peers and objects.

 ## Introduction

 The OCapN specifications provide a generalized distributed object communication system.
-The specifications correspond to an underlying abstract model of computation where each node on the network contains objects exported to other specific nodes on the network which import them.
-While many nodes on the network connect to many other nodes, the set of exported objects which may be operated upon are dependent on the interactions between the objects on those two nodes, i.e. different node pairs will have different exports... not all nodes get access to all objects.
-The idea is that a distributed network is like a society of inter-cooperating objects/actors with different sets of relationships and cooperation between the objects/actors contained on different nodes.
+The specifications correspond to an underlying abstract model of computation where each peer on the network contains objects exported to other specific peers on the network which import them.
+While many peers on the network connect to many other peers, the set of exported objects which may be operated upon are dependent on the interactions between the objects on those two peers, i.e. different peer pairs will have different exports... not all peers get access to all objects.
+The idea is that a distributed network is like a society of inter-cooperating objects/actors with different sets of relationships and cooperation between the objects/actors contained on different peers.

 This perspective is pervasive throughout OCapN's design and even its narrative and visual imagery, as will be seen throughout this document.
-In terms of server-to-server interactions, OCapN can protect against objects being exposed across a network boundary which were not consensually shared with that node.
+In terms of server-to-server interactions, OCapN can protect against objects being exposed across a network boundary which were not consensually shared with that peer.
 On a more fine grained level, implementations which partition their internal behavior in terms of objects will have a smooth and intuitive model for partitioning and coordinating access granting between system subcomponents resembling ordinary programming.
 (Here "objects" are refer to encapsulated state and behavior accessible only through a reference, not referring to any idea of "object oriented" in terms of class heirarchies, which many implementations of OCapN do not use.)

-Of course, there is no way to enforce at a network level that other nodes correspond to the operational semantics described in this document in terms of their internal operations and behavioral partitioning.
+Of course, there is no way to enforce at a network level that other peers correspond to the operational semantics described in this document in terms of their internal operations and behavioral partitioning.
 However, implementations of OCapN which do follow these ideas will reap great benefits: OCapN, in conjunction with an implementation which follows its abstract semantics, allows programmers to write applications which look equivalent for asynchronous programming on a single computer as well as asynchronous programming across a fully distributed network.
 Programmers using such a programming environment can focus on the underlying core ideas and behaviors of their programs rather than on network programming details.
 In other words, safety and security become intuitive outcomes of ordinary argument passing in programming following the simple object capability paradigm of "if you don't have it, you can't use it".

 ## Implementing OCapN